lijko/delaville-immobilier/wp-content/plugins/admin-menu-editor-pro/readme.txt

 == Changelog ==

 [Get the latest version here.](http://adminmenueditor.com/updates/)

+= 1.82 =
+* Added an "Upgrade or renew license" link to the license information screen.
+* Added license expiration date (if applicable) to the license information screen.
+* Fixed plugin updates not showing up in ManageWP.
+* Fixed a rare bug where the icon selector would appear at the bottom of the page instead of next to the icon button.
+* Fixed incorrect icon alignment and checkboxes showing up in the wrong place when using the MP6 admin UI.
+* Removed "site token" from the license information screen.

+= 1.81 =
+* Added a workaround for a bug in BackupBuddy that would cause Admin Menu Editor Pro to check for updates much more often than it's supposed to.

+= 1.80 =
+* Added an icon drop-down that lets you pick one of the default WordPress menu icons or upload your own through the media library.
+* The editor will now automatically re-select the last selected role after saving a menu.
+* You can hold Ctrl while moving a menu item from a submenu to a top-level menu (or vice versa) to copy instead of moving.
+* Changed the way permission checkboxes are displayed for menus that have some visible and some hidden items.
+* Switched to a different, more subtle submenu separator style.
+* Moved the "Icon URL" field below the "CSS classes" field.
+* Made the "broken editor permissions" error message more helpful.
+* Fixed menus with custom icons sometimes displaying two overlapping icons.
+* Fixed the "Window title" setting not working for anything except custom menus.
+* Fixed a hard-to-identify bug where one user would get "$(...).ajaxForm is not a function" errors all the time.
+* Fixed compatibility issues with Ultimate TinyMCE.

 = 1.70 =
 * Added the ability to create menu separators in submenus.